dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ***
 ## Blockchain native tokens

 Since the initial release of the Bitcoin white paper and its creation, there's been a lot of different blockchains with different purposes.
 In particular, we've come to classify them by their purpose.
 To keep this article within scope, I want to only focus on two types of blockchains: **Payment blockchains** and **Smart contract blockchains**.
+Each blockchain typically has its own native token, which is normally used to pay for transaction fees, in the case of the Bitcoin blockchain, BTC is the native token, in the case of Ethereum, it's ETH.

 ### Payment blockchains